RTO and RPO explained

 Analysis delegates

-Because this is a critical business decision, the RTO and RPO metrics should be decided by Senior management.
+Because this is a critical business decision, senior management should decide on the RTO and RPO metrics.

 The IT Team will be required to confirm what is possible with the existing systems and recommend what is required to achieve the RTO and RPO.